eriksank/blog/software-engineering/mobile-first.md

 - **Controller:** the Windows start button
 - **View:** the Firefox web browser
-- **Model:** a bunch of python scripts invoked by an apache web server
+- **Model:** a bunch of python scripts invoked by an Apache web server

 Therefore, the term "View-Model" is a synonym for the term "Client-Server".